reorx/pyconv/japanese_encodings_problem.rst

 **Mapping to legacy character sets**

 Injective mappings must be provided between characters in existing legacy character sets and characters in Unicode to facilitate conversion to Unicode and allow interoperability with legacy software.
-Lack of consistency in various mappings between earlier Japanese encodings such as Shift-JIS or EUC-JP and Unicode led to round-trip format conversion mismatches, particularly the mapping of the character JIS X 0208 '～' (1-33, WAVE DASH), heavily used in legacy database data, to either U+FF5E ～ fullwidth tilde (in Microsoft Windows) or U+301C 〜 wave dash (other vendors).[46]
+Lack of consistency in various mappings between earlier Japanese encodings such as Shift-JIS or EUC-JP and Unicode led to round-trip format conversion mismatches, particularly the mapping of the character JIS X 0208 '～' (1-33, WAVE DASH), heavily used in legacy database data, to either U+FF5E ～ fullwidth tilde (in Microsoft Windows) or U+301C 〜 wave dash (other vendors).

-Some Japanese computer programmers objected to Unicode because it requires them to separate the use of U+005C \ reverse solidus (backslash) and U+00A5 ¥ yen sign, which was mapped to 0x5C in JIS X 0201, and a lot of legacy code exists with this usage.[47]
+Some Japanese computer programmers objected to Unicode because it requires them to separate the use of U+005C \ reverse solidus (backslash) and U+00A5 ¥ yen sign, which was mapped to 0x5C in JIS X 0201, and a lot of legacy code exists with this usage.
 (This encoding also replaces tilde '~' 0x7E with overline '¯', now 0xAF.)
 The separation of these characters exists in ISO 8859-1, from long before Unicode.

 Debian Doc